The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Kaplan University is dedicated to the support, engagement, and involvement of our graduates.

 Resources for current Kaplan University students.

 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Learning Center Experience

-With changing financial laws and tougher scrutiny of company finances, many organizations increasingly rely on the knowledge of accounting and auditing professionals.* If you have successfully completed a bachelor's degree in business with a major in accounting or finance, Kaplan University’s Master of Science in Accounting could be your next step in the pursuit of a mid-to-senior-level position within the field of accounting.† This master's in accounting program is designed to provide students with critical thinking and problem-solving skills, as well as the knowledge base to prepare for professional practice within the field of accounting.
+Stricter laws and regulations, particularly in the financial sector, are expected to create opportunities for accounting and auditing professionals as businesses seek to comply with new standards.* If you have successfully completed a bachelor's degree in business with a major in accounting or finance, Kaplan University’s Master of Science in Accounting could be your next step in the pursuit of a mid-to-senior-level position within the field of accounting.† This master's in accounting program is designed to provide students with critical thinking and problem-solving skills, as well as the knowledge base to prepare for professional practice within the field of accounting.